inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 For X-MAC, the wireless interface's :par:`macType` parameter is set to :ned:`XMac`.
 The MAC's :par:`slotDuration` parameter determines the duration of the nodes' sleep periods.
-It is set to 0.25s for the sensor nodes, and 0.1s for the gateway.
-Nodes transmit preambles for the duration of their own sleep periods, unless interrupted by an acknowledgement from the destination node.
-The design of X-MAC allows to set different sleep intervals for different nodes, as long as the sender node's sleep interval is greater than the receiver's. (?).
-We set the slot duration of the gateway to a shorter value, because it has to receive and relay data from all sensors, thus it has more traffic.
+It is set to 0.25s for the sensor nodes and 0.1s for the gateway.
+Nodes transmit preambles for the duration of their own sleep periods unless interrupted by an acknowledgment from the destination node.
+The design of X-MAC allows setting different sleep intervals for different nodes, as long as the sender node's sleep interval is greater than the receiver's. (?).
+We set the slot duration of the gateway to a shorter value because it has to receive and relay data from all sensors, thus it has more traffic.
 Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>`: